 The state of visitor management is changing.
 At least that’s what the people who manage visitors on a daily basis have been telling us.

 Three years ago, Traction Guest decided to poll various professions - from security to facilities to IT - to understand better how organizations host people at their sites.
 This annual study was the first industry report of its kind.
 The data collected over the past three years has shown a large shift in the way companies view and use visitor management systems (VMS).

 The 2020 Visitor Management Report uncovered some compelling new trends - in security, efficiency, data, and brand perception - that are significantly impacting and shaping our industry.

-Managing visitors is more than a check in, it’s an entire process.
+Managing visitors is more than a check-in, it’s an entire process.
 Process that can be described by a cycle - full cycle of visit operations.
-Enterprises face multiple challenges when trying to improve visitor experience while safeguarding their people, data and facilities.
+Enterprises face multiple challenges when trying to improve the visitor experience while safeguarding their people, data, and facilities.

-With the research uncovered in the 2020 Visitor Management Survey, we have identified some key takeaways and predictions that we believe will be in the forefront of our industry in the coming years.
+With the research uncovered in the 2020 Visitor Management Survey, we have identified some key takeaways and predictions that we believe will be at the forefront of our industry in the coming years.

 4 key takeaways

 Today, global companies are viewing VMS as a mission-critical security and facility operations platform.
 In our survey, respondents ranked the importance of a VMS as an overwhelming 8.6 out of 10, with compliance and security as key benefits to an organization.